BeckResearchLab/learn2thermDB/docs/compspec/package_components.md

 ## `utils`

 ### `WorkerLogger`
-Custom logger for logging ona worker, adds dask worker information to log message
+Custom logger for logging one worker, adds dask worker information to log message

 ### `start_logger_if_necessary`
 Start a logger if necessary on a dask worker